 AASM Young Investigators Research Forum

-The American Academy of Sleep Medicine (AASM) announces the 10th annual Young Investigators Research Forum (YIRF) to be held April 18-20, 2018 in Bethesda, Maryland.
+The 10th annual AASM Young Investigators Research Forum (YIRF) was held April 18-20, 2018 in Bethesda, Maryland.
 The Forum is designed to aid the career development of promising young investigators in clinical and translational sleep medicine research.
 Successful applicants will be selected based on past research productivity and future promise in sleep medicine research.
 Travel and lodging expenses will be paid up to a maximum of $1,200 dollars per attendee.
 Applications for the 2019 YIRF will be accepted starting in the fall of 2018.

 - Download the 2018 Young Investigators Research Forum Agenda